reactgraphqlacademy/graphql-api-training/README.md

   }
 }
 ```

-If it works it should return some title.

 - [ ] 15.1 Finish the implemention of the `getObjectById` function in `src/services.js`.
 This function receives two arguments: `type` and `id`, and it invokes the function that retrieves the object based on its id.
 You need to add a key for `Discount` and its "get by id" function.
 - [ ] 15.2 Override the default resolver for the `id` field in the `Discount` type so it returns a global ID.
 Use the `toGlobalId` function for that.